rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Trigger:** User clicks “Delete” on a recipe detail page

 **Process:**
-- The app may show a confirmation dialog to prevent accidental deletion
+- The app can show a confirmation dialog to prevent accidental deletion
-- If the user confirms, a `DELETE /api/recipes/:id` request is sent to the backend
+- When the user confirms, a `DELETE /api/recipes/:id` request is sent to the backend
 - The backend removes the selected recipe from the SQLite database
 - After deletion, the user is redirected back to the homepage
 - The deleted recipe no longer appears in the recipe list